xat/castnow/README.md

 // playback 3 videos after each other castnow video1.mp4 video2.mp4 video3.mp4

-// start playback of some mp4 file over the web castnow http://commondatastorage.googleapis.com/gtv-videos-bucket/ED_1280.mp4
+// start playback of an mp4 file over the web castnow http://commondatastorage.googleapis.com/gtv-videos-bucket/ED_1280.mp4

-// start playback of some youtube clip castnow https://www.youtube.com/watch?v=pcVRrlmpcWk
+// start playback of a youtube clip castnow https://www.youtube.com/watch?v=pcVRrlmpcWk

-// start playback of some video over torrent castnow <url-to-torrent-file OR magnet>
+// start playback of a video over torrent castnow <url-to-torrent-file OR magnet>

-// start playback of some video over torrent, with local subtitles castnow <url-to-torrent-file OR magnet> --subtitles </local/path/to/subtitles.srt>
+// start playback of a video over torrent with local subtitles castnow <url-to-torrent-file OR magnet> --subtitles </local/path/to/subtitles.srt>

-// transcode some other videoformat to mp4 while playback (requires ffmpeg) castnow ./myvideo.avi --tomp4
+// transcode some other video format to mp4 while playback (requires ffmpeg) castnow ./myvideo.avi --tomp4

-// re-attach to an currently running playback session castnow
+// re-attach to a currently running playback session castnow

 ```